Dettori to retire after one final season

 "My heart wants to carry on riding but I have to use my brain.
 I want to stop at the top.
 It has been difficult, but I think it's the right time."

-Dettori plans to start his final season at Santa Anita on 26 December, and his final rides could be at the same Californian track during the 2023 Breeders' Cup next November.
+The Italian-born jockey plans to start his final season at Santa Anita on 26 December, and his final rides could be at the same Californian track during the 2023 Breeders' Cup next November.

 He is still widely remembered for his Magnificent Seven achievement at Ascot in September 1996, where he went through the card, taking all seven races at odds of 25,051-1.